Positive Dog Training Supplies & Solutions!

 Antler Chews

-Strong chewers will require supervision so they don't eat too much of the chew or swallow large pieces.
+Strong chewers: will require supervision with Antlers so they don't eat too much of the chew or swallow large pieces.
 Trade your dog for a treat when you want to take it back.
-Order a larger size for strong chewers and specify that your dog is a strong chewer in the selection box when ordering.
+Order a larger size for strong chewers.
+These are our biggest sellers and a big hit with owners of dogs who love to chew!

-Picky Chewers: Choose "my dog is picky" when ordering your antler chew.
-Try sanding the antler chew or soaking it in water if your dog is not interested in it.
+Picky Chewers: Try sanding the antler chew, rubbing it with peanut butter or soaking it in water if your dog is not interested in it.

-Puppies should be supervised and not allowed to eat more than 1" at a time.
-Most puppies digest antler just fine and antlers are one of my favorite puppy "pacifiers"
+Puppies: should be supervised and not allowed to eat more than 1" at a time.
+Most puppies digest antler just fine and antlers are one of our favorite puppy "pacifiers".

 Kong Chew Dog Treat Dispensing Toy